Peculiarities of massive vectormesons and their zero mass limits: Resum e and outlook

 The SLF Hilbert space setting is expected to lead to an understanding of infrared phenomena in terms of large distance properties of string-local charge-carrying fields.
 For this one would have to extend the S-matrix formalism to correlation functions of string-local fields and define the massless theory in terms of the massless limit of corresponding massive correlation.
 The important role of the differential calculus on de Sitter space of space-like directions is to enable the implementation of the independence on \textit{inner string directions}.
 In case of the S-matrix all $e^{\prime }s$ are inner, whereas in the extension to vacuum expectation values one has to distinguish between the string directions of those fields whose correlation functions one wants to calculate and$\ $the inner $ e^{\prime }s$ of the perturbative internal propagators.

-This is reminiscent of gauge invariance, except that the BRST $\mathfrak{s}$ -operation has no connection with spacetime is global without any spacetime connection and cannot distinguish between "inner and outer" gauge invariance.
-Without the local nature of the $d$ calculus, in which the $d_{e} $ differentials acts on individual fluctuating $e$ directions, it would not be possible to differentiate between outer and inner directional fluctuations.
+This is reminiscent of gauge invariance, except that the BRST $\mathfrak{s}$ -operation has no connection with spacetime and cannot distinguish between "inner and outer" gauge invariance.
+Without the local nature of the $d$ calculus, in which the $d_{e}$ differentials acts on individual fluctuating $ e$ directions, it would not be possible to differentiate between outer and inner directional fluctuations.
 Needless to add that string-localization bears no relation to String Theory which, despite its name and inspite of many attempts of its defenders to connect it to QCD strings, bears no relation to localization in spacetime.

 There is an important structural difference between interacting strings in the presence of mass gaps and massless strings.
 Whereas in the former case the correlation functions of string-local fields decrease exponentially for large space-like separations (linked cluster property) \cite{Bu-Fr2} and the string-directions can be freely changed by Lorentz transformation, the strings of charge-carrying particles in QED are "rigid".
 This leads to the spontaneously breaking of Lorentz invariance in charged sectors \cite{Froe}.
 Needless to add that the correct QFT analogue of long range interactions (Coulomb potentials) in quantum mechanics are string-local charge-carrying fields in the Hilbert space description of QED.\